thegetty/grj-19/content/2-alai-kidd.md

 Kupferstichkabinett, Inv.
 146

-\### The explicit of Ezekiel, followed by a heading for a prologue to the Minor Prophets, and part of Hosea
+#### The explicit of Ezekiel, followed by a heading for a prologue to the Minor Prophets, and part of Hosea

 7 lines of text

-recto: “[Explicit Ihezechiel propheta.]{.smallcaps} *[incipit prologus sancti Ieronimi presbiteri in librum duodecim prophetarum]{.smallcaps}*”
+recto: “<span class="small-caps">Explicit Ihezechiel propheta.</span> *<span class="small-caps">incipit prologus sancti Ieronimi presbiteri in librum duodecim prophetarum</span>*”

 verso: “& ibat post amatores suos; . . . iuuentutis suę”